Weight Loss. It's such a seemingly simple topic.

 - Black coffee - Full of antioxidants along with caffeine that could help prevent heart disease, dementia and other conditions.

-- Green tea - Great for hydration, no calories and loaded with antioxidants
+- Green tea - Green tea is a drink that melts fat while you sleep.
+It's great for hydration, has no calories, and is loaded with antioxidants

 - Watermelon smoothie - Toss it into the blender with a bit of lime juice.
 Delicious and refreshing.